malhotrar/ProductDevExercises/README.md

 ## The Task

-1) Create a productity app using Vuejs or React
+1) Create a productity app using Vuejs or React.
-   1) Use [Vuex](https://vuex.vuejs.org/) or similar for state management
+   1) Use [Vuex](https://vuex.vuejs.org/) or similar for state management.
-2) The app will have 3 components
+2) The app will have 3 components:
    1) A simple todo component
    1) A simple calculator component
    1) A simple counter component